High-Dimensional Inference for Generalized Linear Models with Hidden Confounding: Introduction

-Different methods have been proposed to perform valid statistical inferences for regression parameters when there are hidden confounders.
-One popular approach is the instrumental variables regression, where domain knowledge is typically needed to identify valid instrumental variables, and the construction might be challenging for high-dimensional applications \citep{kang2016, burgess2017review, guo2018iv, Windmeijer2019}.
-Recently, under a relaxed linear structural equation modeling framework, \cite{guo2021doubly} proposed a deconfounding approach to perform statistical inference for individual regression coefficients.
-However, the deconfounding procedure cannot be directly applied to the case when the response is not continuous.
+Various methods have been proposed to perform valid statistical inferences for regression parameters in the presence of hidden confounders.
+One commonly used approach is instrumental variables regression, which typically requires domain knowledge to identify valid instrumental variables, making it challenging for high-dimensional applications \citep{kang2016, burgess2017review, guo2018iv, Windmeijer2019}.
+Recently, under a relaxed linear structural equation modeling framework, \cite{guo2021doubly} proposed a deconfounding approach for statistical inference for individual regression coefficients. \cite{fan2022latent} developed a factor-adjusted debiasing method and conducted statistical estimation and inference for the coefficient vector.
+However, these two methods rely on the linearity assumption between the response and covariates, which may not hold when the response is not continuous but categorical (binary, count, etc.).
+Such categorical data commonly occurs in genetic, biomedical, and social science applications, and thus alternative methods are needed to perform valid statistical inferences in these cases.

-To bridge the gap in the existing literature, we propose a novel framework to perform statistical inference in the context of high-dimensional generalized linear model with hidden confounding.
-Different from \cite{guo2021doubly}, the main idea of our proposed method involves estimating the unmeasured confounders using a high-dimensional factor analysis model, and then applying the debiasing method on the regression coefficient of interest, with the unmeasured confounders treated as surrogate variables.
-Theoretically, we show that under some scaling conditions, the estimation error of the proposed estimator achieves the same rate as that of the $\ell_1$-penalized generalized linear model without unmeasured confounders.
-We further show that the debiased estimator for the coefficient of interest is asymptotically normal after adjusting for the unmeasured confounders, which leads to a valid statistical inference for high-dimensional generalized linear models with hidden confounding.
+To bridge the gap in the existing literature, we propose a novel framework to perform statistical inference in the context of high-dimensional generalized linear models with hidden confounding.
+The main idea of our proposed method involves estimating the unmeasured confounders using high-dimensional factor analysis techniques and then applying the debiasing method on the regression coefficient of interest, with the estimated unmeasured confounders treated as surrogate variables.
+This method does not rely on the linear model assumption or any specific model form and it is applicable to more general models beyond the generalized linear models, such as graphical models~\citep{zhao2015, zhu2020} and additive hazards models~\citep{lin1994semiparametric, lin2013}.